slinklive/HopX.js/README.md

-# HopX
+# HopXJS
-HopX is a more modern and faster webserver, it has live editing, built-in handling with HTML files &amp; easy-to-use functions
+HopXJS is a more modern and faster webserver, it has live editing, built-in handling with HTML files &amp; easy-to-use functions

 (HopX is no-where near complete and most likely has a v2 coming, but this is it for now)